Dr. Matthew Hayward

 Phone #: +679 323 2940

-Matthew Hayward joined USP from England in 2013, having taught at the universities of Durham, Hertfordshire, London South Bank and Sunderland.
+Matthew Hayward is Head of SPACE, Head of Communication, and Literature’s Discipline Coordinator.
+He joined USP from England in 2013, having taught at the universities of Durham, Hertfordshire, London South Bank and Sunderland.

 - Hayward, Matthew, and Maebh Long, eds.
 New Oceania: Modernisms and Modernities in the Pacific.
 New York: Routledge, 2019.